 Now you if you want to make your image clickable, you need to add the link tag to it.
 It’s very simple as you wrap one with the other.
 Be sure to put the link tag around the image tag and make sure to close it.

 <a href=”yourlink.com”><img src=”greatimage.jpg” alt=”This would display instead” /></a>

 There you have it, some basic HTML to get you started with your website or blog.
-Whether you're going the DIY route or hiring a tech team member, it's important that you know the basics.
+Whether you’re going the DIY route or hiring a tech team member, you must know the basics.

 Have some questions about using basic code or don’t understand where to put them, let me know in the comments.
 You can also schedule a chat to discuss your website and blogging needs.